Chesapeake Bay & Local Waters TMDL Action Plan

 TMDLs are also developed for local streams and rivers.
 The Appomattox and James Rivers, like all the tributaries of the Bay, are included in the Chesapeake Bay TMDL for nitrogen, phosphorus, and sediment pollution.
 In addition, the Appomattox and James Rivers, as well as Bailey and Cattail Creeks are also listed as impaired for bacteria due to violations of the state’s water quality standard for fecal coliform bacteria, now expressed as E. coli.

-The City’s Bacteria TMDL Action Plan has been updated as part of the City’s Clean Water Act Permit renewal process., The updated DRAFT Action Plan dated April 2020 is open for public comment until April 30, and can be found here.
+The City’s Bacteria TMDL Action Plan has been updated as part of the City’s MS4 Permit renewal process.
+The updated Action Plan dated April 2020 can be found here.
 It is anticipated that the James and Appomattox Rivers as well as Bailey and Cattail Creeks, and Poythress Run will have a TMDL for PCBs developed in the coming years.
 The City will develop a PCB Action Plan for these rivers and creeks as well.